 Maybe they don't believe in the institution of marriage.
 Perhaps they were never exposed to what a good marriage looks like.
 This question is a great way to test for compatibility.

-If marriage is a priority for you, understanding your partner's views on it early on can save you a lot of emotional distress later on.
+If a successful marriage is a priority for you, understanding your partner's views on it early on can save you a lot of emotional distress later on.
 If their views are similar to yours, congrats.
 There might be wedding bells in the future.
 But, if your partner thinks marriage is a trap where dreams go to die, good luck.

 13. Where do you see yourself in 10 years?